mindis/snowplow.github.com/_posts/2014-01-27-snowplow-javascript-tracker-0.13.0-released-with-custom-contexts.md

 {% endhighlight %}

 Interested in finding out more about custom contexts?
 We have written a [follow-up blog post] [howto-post] to provide more information on using the new custom context functionality - please [read this post] [howto-post] for more information.

+<h3>1.4 A note</h3>

+We are well aware that this release is only the start of adding custom contexts to Snowplow.
+We are working to define a pragmatic approach to Enrichment and Storage which can be leveraged for both unstructured events and custom contexts.

+Please keep an eye on our [Roadmap wiki page] [roadmap] to see how Snowplow's support for custom contexts evolves.

 <h2><a name="currency">2.
 New feature: transaction currencies</a></h2>